 HOW TO PREPARE FOR THE FLU

 Once you have already caught the flu, it will be too late to prepare or go to the store for food or supply.
 You will not be capable of doing any of that, trust me on that, so plan ahead.

 The number one priority while suffering from flu symptoms is to remain as hydrated as possible.
 When dehydrated, drinks like Pedialyte or Gatorade can be good choices because they replace electrolytes that are lost.
 Chances are that when you have the flu, you will not feel very thirsty, but you SHOULD force yourself to drink fluids.

 Try to keep the fever under control.
 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help reduce fever.
 Aspirin is very effective for treating fever in adults.
 DO NOT give aspirin to a child unless your child’s doctor tells you to.

-Although while suffering from the flu, the appetite is suppressed, but having simple ready-meals available will save pain and aggravation.
+While suffering from the flu, the appetite is suppressed.
+But having simple ready-meals available will save pain and aggravation.
 Keep cans of soup at home!

 HOW TO AVOID THE FLU